medusajs/medusa/docs/content/tutorials/adding-custom-functionality.md

 ### What's next?
 You have now been introduced to many of the key parts of Medusa and with your knowledge of customization you can now begin creating some really powerful commerce experiences.
 If you have an idea for a cool customization go ahead and make it right now!
 If you are not completely ready yet you can browse the reference docs further.

-In the next part of this tutorial we will look into linking your local project with Medusa Cloud to make develpment smoother while leverage the powerful management tools that merchants use to manage their Medusa store.
+In the next part of this tutorial we will look into linking your local project with Medusa Cloud to make develpment smoother while leveraging the powerful management tools that merchants use to manage their Medusa store.